JOB DESCRIPTIONS AND SEASONAL CO-OP JOBS

 People doing seasonal co-op jobs may not transfer their excess hours to other members.
 Co-op hours completed at workdays or other similarly organized co-op opportunities are transferable with the prior approval of a board member.

 The number in parentheses indicates the number of volunteers needed.
 You must commit to doing the job over the entire pool season.
-Email pgpoolcoopjobs(at)gmail(dot)com to sign up for a job.
+Email info(at)pgpoolmembers(dot)org with Co-op Request in the subject line to sign up for a job.